sdmg15/Java-design-patterns/README.md

           System.out.println(sing1);

-          //What the hell, the two instances have the same reference :o }
+          //Now check out your console....
+What the hell, the two instances have the same reference :o }
       }
     ```